Blackberry Crisp with Oats

-This Blackberry Crumble recipe is a fantastic summer dessert, offering classic warm-weather comfort.
-Syrupy blackberries, combined with sweet and chewy crumble, and of course, when served warm and topped with vanilla ice cream, the results are truly sublime!
+This Blackberry Crisp with Oats recipe is a fantastic summer dessert, offering classic warm-weather comfort.
+Syrupy blackberries, combined with sweet, chewy oat crumble, and, of course, topped with vanilla ice cream, make these summer desserts truly sublime!ย

 Two blackbery crumbles with ice cream melting on a cutting board

 • This is a really easy dessert for summer entertaining!
-You can prep the crumbles in advance, have them sitting in your fridge, and then all you have to do is pop them in the oven when you sit down to dinner.
+You can prep the crisps in advance, have them sitting in your refrigerator, and then all you have to do is pop them in the oven when you sit down to dinner.

-• The prep is also a breeze because the blackberries don’t need to be peeled or chopped!
-Just toss them with basic ingredients.
+• The prep is also a breeze because the fresh blackberries don’t need to be peeled or chopped!
+Just toss them with basic pantry ingredients.

-• They have all the warm, syrupy goodness of a summer pie, without all the hassle.
+• They have all the warm, syrupy goodness of a summer pie, without all the effort.

 • And let’s face it, there’s something so relaxing about enjoying a summer meal, knowing that dessert is already in the oven and all you have to do is plop the ice cream on top!